By Glen C. Strathy

 Whatever place you choose, consistently using it as your writing place will help you develop the habit of being more focused and creative there.

-Some writers with families find it works to get up an hour or half an hour before the rest of the family and make that their writing time.
+Writers with families may find it works to get up an hour or half an hour before the rest of the family and make that their writing time.
 Or they may choose a time after the children are in bed.
 Others may designate one day a week as their writing time (with support from their spouse).

-You may want to set a timer to let you know when your creativity time is over (so you won't be tempted to watch the clock).
-Losing track of time when you're doing creative work is a good thing.
+You may want to set a timer to let you know when your creativity time is over.
+That way, you won't be tempted to watch the clock.
+Losing track of time when you're doing creative work is a good thing, because it's a sign you are focused.

 Incidentally, some writers don't have a set time.
 Instead they write a set number of words or pages and quit once they've reached their goal.
-I don't recommend this, because if anxiety causes you to get stuck on a story, staying up late and trying to force yourself to write a set number of pages may only create more anxiety and frustration.
+I don't recommend this for everyone.
+Sometimes the anxiety of having to reach such a goal can cause you to get stuck.
+When that happens, staying up late and trying to force yourself to write a set number of pages may only create more anxiety and frustration.

-Often the best ideas only emerge after lengthy pondering.
+Often the best ideas only emerge after much time has been spent pondering whatever project you are working on.
 So don't necessarily take the first idea that comes along.
-Take time to let the various ideas sit with you before you reject any.
+Take time to let the various ideas sit with you before you reject any of them.
 Postpone creative decisions as long as possible.
 Let the discomfort of indecision be your friend.

 For instance, maybe you write an outline for a novel, but there are gaps where you're not sure what should happen.
 Don't be in a rush to fill them.
 It's okay to leave some areas blank for a while.
 By the time you get to that spot in your first draft, the right choice may be much clearer -- or an even better idea will have come along.